GabMus/Everseer/README.md

 ###Server
 #####`/everseer_server`

-The Everseer server is built using **Django**.

 The server app is exclusively compatible with Linux, since most servers run Linux anyway this shouldn't be a problem.
-If you need to make the server app compatible with other operating systems, all you have to do is edit the `/everseer_server/monitorapi/sysmon.py` file and adapt the system calls to your target system.
+If you need to make the server app compatible with other operating systems, you'll have to edit the server files by yourself.
+*Note that the license not only allows this, but also encourages you to.
+Go ahead, fork it!*

 ##Installation
 ###Client